Monese Mobile App Account Review

 What Types of Accounts Does Monese Offer?

 With a Monese account, you can do unlimited transactions, receive pounds or euros via bank transfers, make and receive fast bank transfers, set up direct debits, get cash from ATMs around the world, and use a contactless debit card—but fees vary depending on the account you choose.
-Monese offers three account types: Simple, Classic and Premium.
+Monese offers four account types: Pay as you go, Everyday, Cashback and Premium.
 Here’s a summary of some key features, which you can read more about here:

 Monese Customer Reviews